 Booking ahead with no prior booking fees and the flexibility to cancel, has never been easier.
-You’re supporting businesses, while planning something down the track to get excited for, especially if you’re in the southern hemisphere with winter approaching.
+You’re supporting businesses while planning something down the track to get excited for, especially if you’re in the southern hemisphere with winter approaching.

-Booking accom or a fancy dinner out in spring time, as long as there is free cancellation and no lock in costs, means a glimmer at the end of the COVID tunnel, and if this damn thing persists, there is the option to cancel or postpone if required.
+Booking accommodation or a fancy dinner out in spring time, as long as there is free cancellation and no lock in costs, means a glimmer at the end of the COVID tunnel, and if this damn thing persists, there is the option to cancel or postpone if required.

 We personally have organised 2 nights in the city at Oaks Australia with friends in mid September, which has lifted our spirits!
 Oaks Australia offer no pre payment options with free cancellation:

 Will you really want to see The Maldives, or would you be as happy to visit somewhere spiritual or see loved ones, now you’ve had time to ponder on what is important to you?

 Stopping and taking stock, frees the mind to come up with new ideas, and think outside the square.